bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 So far we have just worked with one table in our queries in order to get the information that we need, but what if we have two or more tables?
 Do we have to query each of the tables individually?
 The answer is no, not usually, but you do need to think about a few things.

 The first is, what do the two tables have in common?
 Do they have the same user names we can query?
 Are they both arranged by colors, dates, or prices?
-In order to join two tables you, *cough*, usually need to find some sort of commonality between them.
+In order to join two tables, you *cough* usually need to find some sort of commonality between them.

 *Commonality means “something in common”.*

 The second is, if they don’t have anything in common, what do you need to do to give them something in common?
-Do you remember the example from the very start of the tutorial when we were referencing cars, rocks, and baseball cards?
+Do you remember the example from the very start of the tutorial when we were referencing Joe’s cars, rocks, and baseball cards?
 What do you think these three things would have in common?
 I can think of a few off the top of my head including: a color, a size, a weight, a height, a name, a value, a terminal velocity, etc. Without these columns in each of the tables, we would be unable to answer any of the silly questions that come into our heads.

 Which is more expensive?
 A brand new Porsche, or my ten most valuable baseball cards?